MykalM/Crypto-Risk-Assessment/README.md

-## 2. Calculate and Plot the Average Sale Prices per Square Foot
+## 2. Calculate and Plot the output from the CLI

  ![2](./Images/Screen%20Shot%202022-06-09%20at%201.46.14%20PM.png))
 * Group the data by year, and then average the results.